-The Roundtable Artistic Programs Apprenticeship blends hands-on experience of new play development in the studio with administrative support in the office.
-The apprentice works with the Roundtable Director.
-Responsibilities include: supporting the Lark’s Roundtable Program (our 3-hour work sessions with playwrights that occur 1-5 times a week), managing data input, setting up and breaking down rooms for Roundtables, attending Roundtables and taking notes during discussion, reading stage directions, corresponding with artists, printing and preparing scripts, tracking casting submissions and keeping our script library current.
-The Roundtable Apprentice will divide their time roughly equally between supporting Roundtables in action and providing administrative support to prepare for and follow up on Roundtables.
-This position is a great opportunity for someone beginning a career in playwriting or dramaturgy or other roles in new work development as it provides opportunities to meet and engage with emerging and established playwrights and opportunities to witness their artistic process while supporting their work.
+The Artistic Roundtable & Casting Apprenticeship blends hands-on experience of new play development in the studio with administrative support in the office, with a special focus on casting.
+The apprentice works with the Roundtable & Casting Director.
+Responsibilities include: supporting the Lark’s Roundtable Program (our 3-hour work sessions with playwrights that occur 1-5 times a week), assisting casting for Roundtables and other Lark programs, managing data input, setting up and breaking down rooms for Roundtables, attending Roundtables and taking notes during discussion, reading stage directions, corresponding with artists, printing and preparing scripts, tracking casting submissions and keeping our script library current.
+The Roundtable & Casting Apprentice will divide their time between supporting Roundtables in action, providing administrative support to prepare for and follow up on Roundtables, and assisting casting for Roundtables and other Lark programs.
+This position could be a great fit for someone beginning a career in playwriting or dramaturgy or other roles in new work development as it provides opportunities to meet and engage with emerging and established playwrights and actors and opportunities to witness their artistic process while supporting their work.
 It is a great position for someone who enjoys being around people as the role involves welcoming and hosting close to a thousand artists a year into the Lark space.
 In addition to day time hours, this position requires semi-regular evening hours and will require a somewhat flexible schedule as the days and times can change week to week.

-This apprentice works with the Director of Community Relationships as an integral part of The Lark’s unique Communications team.
+This apprentice works with The Lark’s Communications and People team.
 The work of The Lark necessitates an approach to communications that prioritizes artist experience and fostering conversation over ticket sales, and this apprentice will learn how a new play development center initiates these marketing and engagement strategies from the ground up.
 Responsibilities include editing Lark’s monthly newsletter and contributing writing for its featured news piece, maintaining The Lark’s voice on Twitter and Facebook, creating e-blasts, collecting data to help measure our organizational impact, documenting rehearsals and programming with photography and/or video, working the box office and front of house at public events, and getting to know the Lark community by attending readings.
 The Communications Apprentice also has the opportunity to engage directly with artists and artistic leaders and practice curating a program through The Lark’s Artist Hour series and contribute writing for The Lark’s blog, which aims to be a platform for free expression of ideas surrounding topics of Equity, Access, and Inclusion in the arts.
-This position is a great opportunity for someone interested in marketing and communications to get to know Lark’s dynamic community.
+This position would be a good fit for someone interested in marketing and communications and who wants to get to know Lark’s dynamic community.
 It will primarily take place during The Lark's business hours of 10am-6pm.
 Experience or interest in learning about writing, filmmaking, PR, photography and/or social media is a plus!

-This apprentice works in and supports the Development Department.
-With almost all of The Lark’s income stemming from contributed revenue, the Development Department is central to The Lark’s activities.
-Our focus is to Identify and raise sustainable, flexible funding in order to economically free playwrights to write in a safe environment away from commercial pressures.
-Apprentice responsibilities include: grant proposal assembly and writing; supporting and conducting mailings, funding research (foundations and individuals); helping to maintain both online and paper data systems; planning and supporting special events and meetings; and supporting the cultivation of and communication with donors and trustees.
-The apprentice will attend strategy meetings with the Managing, Development, and Artistic Directors, special events for donors, and other Lark activities.
-A successful apprentice is reliable, enthusiastic, organized, and carefully attentive to details.
-Solid writing skills are extremely helpful.
+This apprentice works in and supports the Development team, which consists of the Development Manager, Development Assistant, Executive Liaison, and Artistic Director.
+With almost all of The Lark’s income stemming from contributed revenue, the Development team is central to The Lark’s activities.
+Our focus is to identify and raise sustainable, flexible funding in order to economically free playwrights to write in a safe environment away from commercial pressures.
+Apprentice responsibilities will be highly collaborative with other Development team members.
+Tasks will include: assembling and writing grant proposals; supporting fund appeal and other mailings; supporting board-led initiatives; helping to maintain both online and paper data systems; conducting research (foundations and individuals); and preparing for and working at special events.
+The apprentice will attend strategy meetings with the Development team, weekly one-on-one check-in meetings with the Development Manager, special events for donors, and other development-related Lark activities.
+A successful apprentice is reliable, enthusiastic, and organized.
+Solid writing skills are extremely helpful, and attention to detail is a priority.
 This position provides the opportunity to gain deep understanding of how a nonprofit works, how to cultivate supporters, and how the artistic and administrative domains intersect.
 This position will take place during The Lark's business hours of 10am-6pm (although on occasion there will be events to attend after office hours, if possible).
-It would be a good fit for an individual interested in gaining leadership, communication, and advocacy skills that are critical in today's creative, economic, and political climate.
+The position would be a good fit for an individual interested in gaining leadership, communication, and advocacy skills that are critical in today's creative, economic, and political climate.